mattiasalm/mattiasalm.se/README.md

 ## Serving

-To serve the from the `public` folder with onchange watching for the files run `npm run serve`.
+To serve the application with onchange watching for the files run `npm run serve`.

 ## Building

-To only build from `src` folder run `zsh build.sh`.
+Run `npm run build`.